-Theory of Jazz and Popular Song
+Minor in the Theory of Jazz and Popular Song

 In these courses students explore historically important styles through listening, analysis, composition, and arranging.
-The remaining six credit hours may be chosen freely from a broad list of specified electives that include Harmonic Analysis of Rock Music, Harmony in Brazilian Song, the Music of the Beatles, Music of the Yellowjackets, South Indian Rhythmic Solfege and Jazz/World Music, and Contemporary Application of 12 Tone Techniques.
-These courses explore a wide variety of classic, popular and ethnic styles.
+The remaining six credit hours may be chosen freely from a broad list of specified electives that span a wide variety of classic, popular and ethnic styles.
+Examples include Harmonic Analysis of Rock Music, Harmony in Brazilian Song, the Music of the Beatles, Music of the Yellowjackets, South Indian Rhythmic Solfege and Jazz/World Music, and Contemporary Application of 12 Tone Techniques.

 Upon completion of a theory of jazz and popular song minor, students will:

-- Transcribe increasingly advanced songs from various contemporary music styles.
+- transcribe increasingly advanced songs from various contemporary music styles;

-- Analyze the underlying theoretical structures of various contemporary music styles.
+- analyze the underlying theoretical structures of various contemporary music styles;

-- Synthesize advanced music theory and apply it to their own musicianship.
+- synthesize advanced music theory and apply it to their own musicianship;

-- Prepare for graduate work in the fields of ethnomusicology, jazz studies, music theory, or jazz composition.
+- prepare for graduate work in the fields of ethnomusicology, jazz studies, music theory, or jazz composition.